Room: Rm 306 Arts Building

-Hazel Cameron is a lecturer within the School of International Relations and current Director of the Centre for Peace and Conflict Studies.
+Hazel Cameron is a lecturer within the School of International Relations.
 She was awarded her PhD at the University of Liverpool in December 2009 and thereafter commissioned by the Scottish Centre for Crime and Justice Research (SCCJR) to undertake a scoping exercise of the prevalence of trafficking of unaccompanied asylum seeking children in Glasgow.
 She took up her current post at the University of St Andrews in February 2011.
-Her previous teaching experience was within the School of Law, University of Strathclyde, Glasgow, the Department of Politics, University of Stirling and the Department of Applied Social Science also at the University of Stirling where she taught 'crimes of the powerful', and 'social science research methods'.
+Her previous teaching experience was within the School of Law, University of Strathclyde, Glasgow, the Department of Politics, University of Stirling and the Department of Applied Social Science also at the University of Stirling.

-Hazel Cameron is affiliated to the International State Crime Initiative (ISCI), a community of scholars working to advance current understandings of state crime.The International State Crime Initiative is based at King's College London and partnered with University of Hull, University of Ulster and the Harvard Humanitarian Initiative. www.statecrime.org
+Hazel Cameron is co-editor of the journal Genocide Studies International and is affiliated to the International State Crime Initiative (ISCI), a community of scholars working to advance current understandings of state crime.The International State Crime Initiative is based at King's College London and partnered with University of Hull, University of Ulster and the Harvard Humanitarian Initiative. www.statecrime.org

 IR2005: MA Theoretical approaches to International Relations (Lectures in Postcolonialism)

 IR5727: M.Litt Civil War, Genocide and Transformation: Rwanda

 IR5729: M.Litt Comparative Genocide Studies